thejaykid7/retrosite/docs/posts/android-handheld-guide.md

 1. If you already have an android device with microSD card support.
 Use the device to format in portable mode, this allows you to move the card around and you can transfer from your PC directly.
 You might be able to get a USB to sdcard dongle but I've never really tested that method.
 YMMV.
 2. Use Rufus on PC to format the microSD card.
 This may work, but is untested and generally would suggest to use the handheld to format it or an android device.

-It's going to pay off to be organized.
-We're going to organize the ROMS folder to conform to ES-DE's structure here.
-Here's an example of how I set up my sdcard with a file structure like the following:
+It's going to pay off to be organized so here's an example of how I set up my sdcard with a file structure like the following:

 ```
 .